giantswarm/docs/src/content/reference/gsctl/scale-cluster.md

 ## Full argument reference {#arguments}

 - `-w`, `--num-workers`: Shorthand to set `--workers-min` and `--workers-max` to the same value.
 Note that where autoscaling is available, this effectively disables autoscaling.
 - `--workers-min`, `--workers-max`: Minimum and maximum number of worker nodes.
-For autoscaling clusters (available on AWS since tenant cluster release v{{% first_aws_autoscaling_version %}}) this specifies the range within the autoscaler can scale the number of worker nodes.
-For tenant cluster releases not supporting autoscaling, both values must be set to the same number.
+For autoscaling clusters (available on AWS since workload cluster release v{{% first_aws_autoscaling_version %}}) this specifies the range within the autoscaler can scale the number of worker nodes.
+For workload cluster releases not supporting autoscaling, both values must be set to the same number.
 - `--force`: If set, no confirmation is required when reducing the number of workers.
 You should only use this argument in automations when you are sure that reducing the number of workers is desired.

 Use `gsctl scale cluster --help` for a additional (global) arguments.